itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 Plugin Help Viewer
 ----------------------------------------

-This property section is responsible for the behaviour of the "Plugin Help Viewer" window, accessible via the Help menu of itom.
-If the help widget is hidden in you main window, go to View -> Toolboxes -> Help in the main toolbar.
+This property section is responsible for the behaviour of the "Plugin Help Viewer" window, accessible via the help menu of itom.
+If the help widget is hidden in the main window, go to View -> Toolboxes -> Plugin Help Viewer in the main toolbar.

-*Local and remote databases*

-Most help files are organized in databases.
-To display these files, the green underlined checkbox has to be checked.
-To manage, update and load new databases the green box offers a variety of options.
-Each database listed underneath "Local" are saved on the harddrive.
-The last column shows if there are any online updates available.
-To refresh the updatestate of the databases, just click the "refresh" button above.

-If the the internet connection is very slow a timeout error might appear during updates.
-In this case increase the timeout time and check you internet connection.

-*Generated help files*

-The Algorithms, Widgets, DataIO and Actuator help files are dynamically created during runtime.
-These help files are displayed when the corresponding checkboxes in the red box are checked.
+The **plugin help viewer** displays information about all actuator, dataIO and algorithm plugins of itom.
+The information is automatically generated from the plugin libraries.

+In the properties, you can select if the information is properly rendered or if you want to display the html raw text (e.g. for debugging purposes).

 Styles and Themes
 ----------------------